Book cover

 Developers can also benefit from knowing design patterns in two scenarios:

-It is also important to highlight that design patterns aim to create flexible and extensible designs.
+It is also important to emphasize that design patterns aim to create flexible and extensible designs.
 In this chapter, before explaining each pattern, we will present a context and an existing implementation that works and produces a result.
-However, it does not have a flexible design.
-To make this inflexibility clear, we will propose a change in the current implementation, for example, to support a new requirement.
-However, implementing this change demands some effort, which is minimized if we use a design pattern.
+However, this implementation does not have a flexible design.
+To illustrate this inflexibility, we will propose a change in the current implementation, for example, to support a new requirement.
+Implementing this change requires some effort, which can be minimized by employing an appropriate design pattern.

 The authors of the design patterns book argue that when designing a system we should also plan for inevitable changes.
 They refer to this concern as design for change.
 As they state in the quote that opens this chapter, neglecting design for change as a consideration puts developers at the risk of having to make a significant redesign of their systems in the near future.

-The design patterns book proposes 23 patterns, divided into the following three categories (the patterns we will study in this chapter are in bold, followed by the section number in which they are presented):
+The design patterns book introduces 23 patterns, categorized into three main groups (the patterns we will study in this chapter are followed by the section number in which they are presented):

 6.2 Factory

-Context: Suppose a distributed system based on TCP/IP.
-In this system, three functions f, g, and h need to create TCPChannel objects for remote communication, as shown next:
+Context: Consider a distributed system based on TCP/IP.
+In this system, three functions f, g, and h need to create TCPChannel objects for remote communication, as shown below:

 void f() {